 "Sisters is definitely a breath of fresh air for me.
 I have come to realize all the sisters' experiences and self-assurance are actually gifts that come with age," Ma added.

-Chinese actress Hai Qing, 42, railed against the rampant ageism facing female actors in China's film and TV industry at the FIRST International Film Festival Award Ceremony in July 2019.
-Hai's complaining about a dearth of meaningful middle-aged female roles was widely echoed by A-list actresses in their middle age.
+Chinese actress Hai Qing, 42, railed against the rampant ageism facing women actors in China's film and TV industry at the FIRST International Film Festival Award Ceremony in July 2019.
+Hai's complaining about a dearth of meaningful middle-aged women roles was widely echoed by A-list actresses in their middle age.

-Meanwhile, many western female celebrities like Nicole Kidman and Jennifer Aniston have spoken against the stigma that comes with age and the lack of job opportunities as they get older.
+Meanwhile, many western women celebrities like Nicole Kidman and Jennifer Aniston have spoken against the stigma that comes with age and the lack of job opportunities as they get older.